cloudknit-io/cloudknit/README.md

-# CloudKnit: An Open Source Solution to Manage Cloud Environments
+# CloudKnit: An Open Source Cloud Environment Manager

 [CloudKnit](https://github.com/cloudknit-io/cloudknit) is an open-source "progressive delivery platform" for managing cloud environments.
 It enables organizations to ***Define** entire environments in a declarative way, **Provision** them, **Detect** and **Reconcile** Drift, and **Teardown** environments when no longer needed.
 It also comes with dashboards to help visualize environments and observe them.